With Dual Diagnosis Treatment

 This is a directory listing of mental health centers in Polk County, MO.
 Find mental health treatment for teenagers, adolescents, men, women, seniors, veterans and more.
 Mental health facilities in Polk County, Missouri can help patients treat anxiety, depression, Bipolar Disorder, schizophrenia, OCD, PTSD, ADHD, eating disorders, substance use disorders, dual diagnosis and other issues.

 Citizens Memorial Hospital Parkview Geriatric Wellness Center is a mental health clinic in Polk County, Missouri, located at 1500 North Oakland Avenue, 65613 zip code.
-Citizens Memorial Hospital Parkview Geriatric Wellness Center offers hospital inpatient treatment and telemedicine/telehealth.
-Citizens Memorial Hospital Parkview Geriatric Wellness Center provides individual psychotherapy, dialectical behavior therapy and integrated dual diagnosis disorder treatment to seniors 65 or older and adults.
+Citizens Memorial Hospital Parkview Geriatric Wellness Center offers telemedicine/telehealth and hospital inpatient treatment.
+Citizens Memorial Hospital Parkview Geriatric Wellness Center provides integrated dual diagnosis disorder treatment, psychotropic medication and dialectical behavior therapy to seniors 65 or older and adults.
 Citizens Memorial Hospital Parkview Geriatric Wellness Center also supports seniors or older adults and people with Alzheimer's or dementia.
-Some other services provided by Citizens Memorial Hospital Parkview Geriatric Wellness Center include suicide prevention services, case management and integrated primary care services.
+Some other services provided by Citizens Memorial Hospital Parkview Geriatric Wellness Center include case management, diet and exercise counseling and integrated primary care services.

 Yes, Missouri offers free mental health services through various state-funded programs, community health centers, and non-profit organizations.
 These services may include counseling, therapy, support groups, and medication management.